bradyo/commando-php/README.md

 ```

 Building such a compositional interface takes away all the hard work of
-creating individual `RequestHandler` classes for each HTTP method.
-We need only
+creating individual `RequestHandler` classes for each HTTP method, we need only
 create a RestHandler with the required arguments.
 An example of creating
 such a Request handler might look something like this: